Z3roS4n/murabito.eu-revamp/README.md

 # murabito.eu-revamp 🚀

-This repository contains a complete revamp of my personal portfolio website built with Next.js, TypeScript (TSX), the App Router, and Tailwind CSS.
+This repository contains a complete revamp of my personal portfolio website built with Next.js, NextIntl (for multi-language support), TypeScript (TSX), the App Router, and Tailwind CSS.
 The project aims to showcase projects, skills and contact information with a modern responsive design.

 ---